 Features include a rearview camera, dual climate controls, fog lights, electronic compass and keyless entry, to name a few.
 Consumer downsides include the availability of cloth interior vs leather.

 Price range: $23k-$32k

-Reported downsides are the navigation system which has been said to be less-than reliable and the fuel economy is not as good in the older models than the newer ones in this range.
-Resale value also puts the RX as a unique addition to our list, due simply because of the brand name.
+Reported downsides are the navigation system which has been said to be a little glitchy and the fuel economy is not as good in the older models than the newer ones in this range.
+Resale value also puts the RX as a unique addition to our list, due simply to a premium nameplate.

 Price range: $18k-$27k

-Drive type: Front-wheel drive is standard in all but the Signature trim.
-All-wheel is standard with signature models.
+Drive type: FWD is standard in all but the Signature trim.
+AWD is standard with Signature models.

-Downsides include a bit-less than comfortable drive if you buy the car almost new (the seats need a lot of time to be broken in, allegedly), long rear doors and fickle media system.
+Downsides include a fidget-inducing drive if you buy the car almost new as the seats allegedly need a lot of time to be broken in, long rear doors and a fickle media system.

 Price range: $15k-$24k

 Drive type: FWD and AWD options available